 Speaking of domestic flights in Japan, this is another area where I find ANA and JAL to be pretty much equal.
 Japanese domestic aircraft feature extremely tight configurations and minimal service due to short stage lengths, but effortless hospitality and grace dominate the onboard environment no less.
 Prices are also relatively standard between airlines, so that doesn’t tend to be a factor.

 Personally, the way I between between JAL vs. ANA when flying domestically in Japan is availability.
-For instance, Japan Airlines is the only airline of the two that flies to Aomori, while only ANA flies to Tottori.
+For instance, only ANA flies to Tottori.
 Likewise, JAL’s various regional subsidiaries (JTA or Japan Transocean Air in Okinawa; JAC or Japan Air Commuter in other regions) mean that it’s often the only choice to smaller Japanese markets.

 Best Deals on ANA and JAL Flights

 Whether you’ve been more enticed by my JAL review or end up choosing ANA, one thing you’ll notice is that Japanese airlines aren’t cheap.
 There are ways around this, however, including: